alis-exchange/build/docs/guides/getting-started/introduction.md

 }
 ```

-Now that everything is defined, we can implement the service.
+Now that everything is defined, we can build the service.

-## 2. Implement
+## 2. build

 Having a well-defined source of truth in the form of the proto file,
 allows for the auto-generation of language-specific type definitions and scaffolding
 for adding business logic, amongst other benefits.
 These features make it simple for
 developers to only focus on adding business logic.

-We will leverage these to implement the `Greeter` service by running the following command
+We will leverage these to build the `Greeter` service by running the following command
 and selecting one or more of auto-generated options provided.
 ```bash
 alis proto gen boilerplate